 Sweeten your yogurt oats however you like or just embrace the tang of plain yogurt.
 Add any and all toppings you can dream up – berries, chopped fruit, seeds, coconut, granola, spices, cereal, jelly, nut butter…

 Just look at that thick and creamy yogurt below!
-I know some of you understand being this excited over little things like thick and creamy yogurt. 🙂
+I’m sure some of you understand my excitement over something as seemingly insignificant as thick and creamy yogurt.
+It’s so luscious!

-I hope you enjoy the magical simplicity that is Yogurt Oats.
-If you try them, share a photo with me on insta @myquietkitchen, send me a message, or comment here on the blog to share your version!
+I hope you enjoy the magical simplicity that is Vegan Yogurt Oats.
+If you try them, share a photo with me on insta @myquietkitchen, or comment here on the blog to share your version!

 Two-Minute Easy Vegan Yogurt Oats